 The Arapyaú is a non-profit association that seeks to promote sustainable development.
 In practice, this is done through articulation and strategic and financial support to organizations and groups focused on green economy, the improvement of politics and its leaderships and engagement of society.
 The institute was founded in 2008 and has two offices: one in São Paulo and another in the village of Serra Grande, in the municipality of Uruçuca, in southern Bahia.
 Site: http://www.arapyau.org.br/

 Ana is the president of iCS´ board.
 With a post-graduate degree in Social Policy and Development from the London School of Economics and Political Science (LSE), Ana is the Climate Change Portfolio Manager at Children’s Investment Fund Foundation (CIFF), located in London.
 Before that, she worked as Programme Officer Sustainable Business Advisory at IFC (International Finance Corporation) in São Paulo, Brazil, and as Executive Director of National Initiative at Forest Stewardship Council in Brasília.
 Her areas of expertise include sustainable finance, environmental and social risks management, forest finance mechanisms, project and budget management and stakeholder management.

 Rodrigo Fiães holds a degree in economics from the PUC-RIO and the London School of Economics and Political Science.
 He worked in finance and economic research during the main part of his career, in different private and public organizations, both in and outside of Brazil.
-Former partner of Gávea Investments, he is now in the Directing Committee at Instituto XY.org and participates in The School of Life Brazil.
+Former partner of Gávea Investments, he is now part of the Serrapilheira Institute and participates in The School of Life Brazil.
 Rodrigo is the Vice-President of iCS´ board.

 Leonardo holds the position of Environment